chancehudson/zerocompress/README.md

 ### Opcodes

-A zero value in the section 3 indicates a special operation.
+A zero value in section 3 indicates a special operation.
 The byte following a zero byte specifies the opcode for inflation.
 Any number of trailing bytes may be used as argument(s) for the opcode.

 - [x] `0x00()` - zero insertion, insert a fixed number of zeroes specified by a number at register 1 (this number may be 0) (use this to make the total data length shorter to avoid padding)
 - [x] `0x01-0xE0` - Fixed length 0 insertion